The kill builtin command¶

 - Symbolic (long): The signal is specified using the same name that is used for the constant/macro in the C API (

-) - Symbolic (short): The signal is specified using the name from the C API without the
+SIG<name>) - Symbolic (short): The signal is specified using the name from the C API without the

-command is a Bash builtin command instead of relying on the external kill
+The kill command is a Bash builtin command instead of relying on the external kill command of the operating system to

 - be able to use shell job specifications instead of Unix process IDs